kleiner-wolf/globalwishlist/README.md

 ...
 ```

-the country_code needs to be in the first line and has the syntax .country i.e. .com or .co.jp
+the country_code needs to be in the first line and is the country code top-level domain i.e. .com or .co.jp

 An Example would be
 ```